nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_summary.md

 ### Last 3 Encounters ###

 This section is an exact replica of the Encounters section with a filter applied to show the three most recent encounters.
-Further details about this section can be found there including any date range filtering and business rules.
+Further details about this section can be found there, including any business rules.

 {% include callout.html content="Please see HTML guidance in the [Encounters](accessrecord_view_encounters.html) section. " type="primary" %}